PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 local_rank = rank - gpus_per_node * (rank // gpus_per_node)
 ```

 The `local_rank` should be used everywhere in your script except when initializing the DDP process group where `rank` should be used.
-In Python, one uses the  `//` operator for integer division.
-For example, `1 / 2 = 0.5` while `1 // 2 = 0`.
+In Python, one uses the  `//` operator for floor division.
+For example, `3 / 2 = 1.5` while `3 // 2 = 1`.

 # DDP and Slurm